Choose Austin’s Oldest and Most Trusted Personal Injury Law Firm

 The sooner you file, the better.
 Most states operate under a “statute of limitations.”
 This means that after an established period of time, you are not able to receive compensation for that particular incident.
 For this reason, immediately after the incident, contact an Austin personal injury lawyer.
 Injured victims have a short window of time to file claims, so file as soon as you can.

 The statute of limitations is the time limit placed on your right to file a lawsuit in a personal injury case in Texas.
 If you fail to file a lawsuit before the statute of limitations expires, you lose the right to take legal action.
-An experienced personal injury attorney in Austin, TX can review your case and determine whether it qualifies for an exception that extends the time limit.
+An experienced personal injury attorney in Austin can review your case and determine whether it qualifies for an exception that extends the time limit.

 Every state sets its own time limits.
 In Texas, the statute of limitations in a personal injury case is two years from the date that a person’s injury occurred.
 If the case involves a wrongful death, the statute of limitations expires two years from the date of the death.